 The Australian Business Excellence Framework is a model that can facilitate the implementation of the Governance Framework recently adopted by the Council.
 The Australian Business Excellence Framework will enable the assessment, progression and implementation the Governance Framework by providing a template against which to assess the key features of a local government authority of excellence.

-That Council ADOPTS the Australian Business Excellence Framework as the City's leadership and management framework as outlined in this Report.
+That Council ADOPTS the Australian Business Excellence Framework as the City's leadership and management framework as outlined in Report CJ251-11/05.